 When you submit a peer-reviewed assignment, other learners in the course will review your work and submit feedback.
-When you get feedback, you'll be able to see the name of the learner who gave it.

 You'll also need to give feedback to other learners.
 Your grade might be affected if you don't give feedback.

 If you're having trouble with a peer reviewed assignment, check our troubleshooting page.

 - Open the course you want to submit an assignment for.